First Horizon Park: Scoreboard

 One of Greer Stadium's most distinctive features was its guitar-shaped scoreboard.
 After First Tennessee Park was approved, the team announced it would not be relocating the original Greer scoreboard, which was technologically outdated and difficult to maintain, to the new facility.
 While plans for the new ballpark's scoreboard were initially undisclosed, following overwhelming support for Greer's guitar from the community, the team announced plans for the installation of a larger, more modern guitar-shaped scoreboard.
 The new scoreboard, installed beyond the right-center field wall on the concourse, was designed by TS Sports in conjunction with Panasonic.

-The scoreboard, which has a 4,200 sqfoot HD LED screen, is located in the middle of the right-field concourse.
+The scoreboard, which has a 4,200 sqfoot high-definition (HD) LED screen, is located in the middle of the right-field concourse.
 Excluding the borders of the body and headstock, the surface of the guitar is composed of LED screens.
 Overall, the guitar measures 142 by 55 ft, its body display is 50.4 by 66.14 ft, the headstock display is 12.6 by 25.2 ft, and the six tuning pegs are 6.3 by 4.2 ft each.
 Whereas the scoreboard at Greer was capable of displaying only basic in-game information such as the line score, count, and brief player statistics, the new version can display colorful graphics and animations, photographs, live and recorded video, instant replays, the batting order, fielding positions, and expanded statistics.

 As well as the main scoreboard, the ballpark has three additional LED displays.
 A display in the left-center field wall is used for showing in-game pitching statistics, upcoming batters, and advertisements.
 LED ribbon boards are installed on the facings of each side of the upper deck; these are used to display the inning, score, count, and advertisements.
 The stadium's three pitch clocks are located on the straightaway center-field wall and on each side of the backstop.

 In the early hours of March 3, 2020, an EF3 tornado touched down in Nashville's Germantown area, just blocks north of the stadium.
 Though the ballpark did not suffer any major structural damage, the guitar scoreboard was extensively damaged.
 The entire back of the guitar's body as well as the front and back of its neck were ripped off, damaging the wiring system.
-The neck was replaced with an LED display.
+The neck, previously a static digit scoreboard which displayed the line score and count, was replaced with an LED display allowing for additional animations and graphics alongside the score.